A quote from Karl Popper's work.

 While I very much endorse a dry academic processing of all this.
 This is a must for us not to also become broken robots murdering a civil rival.
 Any atheists or strongly secular reading this have to admit that the Christians who pray in sincere self-reflection and self-criticism, and seek ways to confront the mean world of man informed by Jesus the Son of God do have an edge on everyone else, because theirs is an old system that rises above the meanness and stupidity of man.

 "Rises above the meanness and stupidity of man."
 That is part of our call to action.
 Fundamentally.
-Even if we mass arrest, and their are state sanctioned death penalties, the project is to rise above "the meanness and stupidity of man".
+Even if we mass arrest, and there are state sanctioned death penalties, the project is to rise above "the meanness and stupidity of man".

 I must end with a personal statement.
 It will be embarrassing to my many good and truly smart atheist friends.
 I see this murderous faction as propelled by something spiritually evil.
 Their list of issues, and their uniform stances on each, it is just too dedicated to perversity, misery and death cult modes.
 This will have a harsh landing on atheist ears, but I see Satan or demonic entities in this story, and I see the Heavenly Father and Jesus the Son of God on the opposing side.